PatrickRuddiman/Toolkit/Tools/Write-Commit/patterns/write_commit_message/system.md

 - Commit subject should be no more than 50 characters, and the body should be no more than 72 characters per line. (“50/72 formatting”)

+- Terse, consise, and succinct is the goal, dont repeat yourself in the body of the commit message.
+If there is a bullet point that already kind of explains what the change is, do not repeat it with a new bullet point.

 # OUTPUT TEMPLATE